Man in the Long Black Coat: In popular culture

 An instrumental portion of Dylan's original version is prominently featured in the Richard Gere-starring "Billy the Kid" segment of Todd Haynes' 2007 film I'm Not There.
 Mark Lanegan also recorded a version for the movie's official soundtrack but it is not heard in the film proper.

 Live performances

 Dylan played "Man in the Long Black Coat" live 287 times on the Never Ending Tour between 1989 and 2013.
 A live version performed in Tampa, Florida on January 30, 1999 was made available to stream on Dylan's official website in April 1999.
-The live debut occurred at the Beacon Theatre in New York City on October 13, 1989 and the last performance (to date) took place at Atlantico in Rome, Italy on November 7, 2013.
+The live debut occurred at the Beacon Theatre in New York City on October 13, 1989.
+After the performance at Atlantico in Rome, Italy on November 7, 2013, there was a 12 year gap before the song returned as part of the Rough and Rowdy Ways World Wide Tour spring 2026 setlist.
+As of June 2026, Dylan has played the song 329 times.

 Notable covers

 The song has been covered by over a dozen other artists.
 Among the most notable versions: